oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 #### Functionality

 *   A floating disk can be attached to any VM (or multiple VMs in case of a Shared Disk).
-*   Detaching a disk from a VM will result in a floating disk creation (i.e. the disk's status will update to 'floating').
+*   Detaching a disk from a VM will result in a floating disk creation (i.e. the disk's state will be updated to 'floating').
 *   A floating disk can be moved between storage domains.
 *   Export/Import - not supported.
+*   New/Edit disk
+    -   Should enforce the user to enter a unique name.
+    -   Optional field - Description.

+#### Installation/Upgrade

+*   Upgrade
+    -   Disk name should be generated automatically - in order to maintain uniqueness.
+    -   Disk description should remain empty.

 #### User Experience